Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.CallingServer/samples/Sample1_CreateCall.md

 To get started you'll need a Communication Service Resource.
 See [README][README] for prerequisites and instructions.

-## Creating an `CallingServerClient`
+## Creating a `CallingServerClient`

-Calling server client can be authenticated using the connection string acquired from an Azure Communication Resource in the Azure Portal.
+CallingServer client can be authenticated using the connection string acquired from an Azure Communication Resource in the Azure Portal.

 ```C# Snippet:Azure_Communication_ServerCalling_Tests_Samples_CreateServerCallingClient
 var connectionString = "<connection_string>"; // Find your Communication Services resource in the Azure portal